juvar/murano-tutorial/source/introduction.rst

 **manifest.yaml**
   This file is an entry point to the package.
   It contains the general information about the appplication such as name, author and description.
-  This file is in yaml format.
+  This file is in YAML format.

-  Almost all Murano application files are based on yaml format.
+  Almost all Murano application files are based on YAML format.
-  The yaml itself is beyond this tutorial, you may read about yaml in wikipedia http://en.wikipedia.org/wiki/YAML, and on official yaml site http://yaml.org/
+  The YAML itself is beyond this tutorial, you may read about YAML in wikipedia http://en.wikipedia.org/wiki/YAML, and on official YAML site http://yaml.org/

 **Classes**
   This folder contains Murano templates written in *MuranoPL* language.

   They define properties and methods of application components.
-  MuranoPL language is based on yaml format too.
+  MuranoPL language is based on YAML format too.
   Class methods contain references to the application plans in Resources folder (see below), which control installation process on a virtual machine.

 **Resources**
-  This folder contains the execution plans.
+  This folder contains the execution plans and any arbitrary files.

   Very simply put, **execution plan** is a wrapper around sh script.
   You pass control to this wrapper when you need to execute *.sh script.
-  Execution plans are written in a specific format based on yaml.
+  Execution plans are written in a specific format based on YAML.

+  Besides execution plans, this folder may contain any application resources such as config, properties, localization files.
+It may even contain heat templates.

 **Resources/scripts**
-  This folder contains executable scenarios that are used by application plans.
+  This folder contains executable scenarios that are used by execution plans.

   Usually the are any executable files that can be run on the operating system you have chosen for your instances.
   For example, unix .sh scripts.